 Our relation with technologies like smartphones, social media, apps, etc. is not always as simple as accept or reject.
 Instead, there can be a nuanced understanding and a conscious engagement.
 By tracking and analyzing our usage of certain technologies, we can better understand our engagement and make conscious choices about how and how much we we want use a technology like YouTube.

-In this post, I want to share some ways to track and quantify your YouTube watching as a few steps you can use to change and improve your YouTube usage.
-We will look at three different techniques for tracking your Youtube video watching.
-Two are quite simple and require minimal setup but provide only a limited view of your YouTube History, while the third way will require some Python Code and Data Analysis in order to gain the most complete data on your Youtube History.
+In this post, I want to share some ways to track and quantify your Youtube watching as well as a few steps you can try change and improve your Youtube usage.
+We will look at four different techniques for tracking your Youtube video watching.
+The first way is provided by YouTube app and requires zero setup, but it does require you to note your watching once a week.
+The next two ways are quite simple and require minimal setup but provide only a limited view of your Youtube History.
+The fourth way will require some Python Code and Data Analysis in order to gain the most complete data on your Youtube History.

 Hopefully this techniques can help you not only understand how much and what you watch YouTube, but change it too.